redacted007/zai-dashboard/README.md

-# zai dashboard
+# ZAI v2 dashboard

 A simple dashboard for interacting with the Zai protocol

 Forked and modified from [dollar-dashboard](https://github.com/emptysetsquad/dollar-dashboard)

-The current build of the dashboard can be accessed at: [https://zai.finance](https://zai.finance)
+The current build of the dashboard can be accessed at: [https://zai.fi](https://zai.fi)

 ## prerequisites